vincuk/banner_app/README.md

 ## Introduction

-For this application "Rails" was chosen as a framework because it is very popular and there are a lot of tutorials and blog articles about it.
+For this application Rails was chosen as a framework because it is very popular and there are a lot of tutorials and blog articles about it.
 Also, for this small tutorial project, SQLite was chosen as a database since it is small and very simple.

 ## Realisation